-In favour of pursuing a period of watchful waiting is that the glue ear may still resolve on its own, but against it is that while waiting for it to resolve, your child will continue to have difficulty hearing.
+This is to pursue a further period of watchful waiting.
+In favour of this is that the glue ear may still resolve on its own, but against it is that while waiting for it to resolve, your child will continue to have difficulty hearing.

 Option 2 – A matter of aiding

-Amplification is effectively the use of audiological “brute force,” which means your child wears a hearing aid that simply amplifies sound and is not unlike a hearing aid that more elderly people wear when they have age-associated hearing loss.
+This treatment option can be further sub-divided into 2a and 2b.
+Option 2a is the use of aiding by “brute force,” which means your child wears a hearing aid that simply amplifies sound and is not unlike a hearing aid that elderly people wear.

 Option 3 - Mechanically ventilating the middle ear